 Mode can be changed anytime without negative effect.
 Changing the operation mode while the genset is running will result into a behavior suitable for the new operating mode.

-14.2.
+13.2.
 STOP MODE

-The STOP mode is entered by pressing the button.
+The STOP mode is entered by pressing the U button.

 In this mode, the genset will be in a rest state.
-If it is running, then it will be stopped.